“Honey, how about if we buy some Apple stock? It’s a bargain at $13 a share,” I said, hoping to catch her attention with something about money.

 So it is with our stock purchases.
 If I think a stock is worth buying, she’s ready to run in the opposite direction.
 I thought Apple stock was worth buying at $13 a share, and she didn’t run.
 Hell froze over.
 But not completely.
 We didn’t buy the stock.
 We waited.
 Remember that problem of stocks being “a bit expensive?”
 Think of it as a disease that eats at the core of a gambler’s heart.
 Buying a stock is gambling.

 At $20 a share we thought AAPL was “a bit expensive.”
 Sure enough, the stock price dipped a bit, but then started climbing.
 Before we knew it, AAPL was over $40 a share.
 “That’s ridiculous,” I thought.
 “Talk about over priced.”
 Apple was prospering and doing well, but $45 a share seemed, well, “a bit expensive.”

 When AAPL topped $60 a share I had a story to tell.
 “I was gonna buy Apple at $13 a share, now it’s pushing $70.”
 My friends would ooh and aah as if I was a prognosticator of the market’s ebb and flow, when, in reality, all I did was pass up the stock buy of the new millennium all because Apple’s stock price at the time was “a bit expensive.”

 In the past couple of years Apple’s stock price has risen like a Boeing 757 taking off from Honolulu International Airport.
 All the buyers can see are blue skies during a steady ascent to the stratosphere.
-Apple’s market valuation has topped Dell, Hewlett-Packard, IBM and Microsoft, to make it the most valuable technology company.
+Apple’s market valuation has topped all others.